-- FOR the director nominees. - FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers. - FOR a one-year frequency with which shareholders can cast an advisory vote on the compensation arrangements of the named executive officers.
+- FOR the director nominees. - FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers.

 Q: How many votes is each share entitled to?

 A: Each share of Common Stock has one vote.
 The enclosed proxy card shows the number of shares that you are entitled to vote.